Reports: Seattle could be

 Pro Football Talk reported earlier this week that Peterson “isn’t generating significant dollars via the wink-nod this-conversation-never-happened conversations.
 Unless the numbers climb, his best play may be to sit and wait for an inevitable injury to a tailback, which would allow him to skip the grind of the offseason program and possibly some, most, or all of training camp.
 At some point, Peterson may have to ask himself whether it’s worth continuing at all, given the money that quite possibly will (or won’t) be on the table.”

-Seattle general manager John Schneider has often talked about the team wanting to be involved in some way in every deal that arises, so it would be no surprise if the Seahawks had at least inquired about Peterson.
+Seattle general manager John Schneider has often talked about the team wanting to be involved in some way in every deal that arises, so it comes as no surprise the Seahawks have apparently at least inquired about Peterson.

 But it would seem unlikely the Seahawks would invest much in Peterson given his age and needs to fill holes at other spots with the roughly $25 million in salary cap money the team has entering free agency.

 The Seahawks have Thomas Rawls and C.J.
 Prosise returning at running back for the 2017 season.
-But each is also coming off of an injury-riddled 2016 season which has led to the thought that Seattle will definitely look at adding some depth at tailback this off-season.
+But each is also coming off of an injury-riddled 2016 season, which has led to the thought that Seattle will definitely look at adding some depth at tailback this off-season.
 The Draft class, though, is considered particularly strong at tailback, one reason it’s thought the market for free agent veterans could be a little stagnant.
 Seattle has also not often paid much for aging vets early in free agency, instead usually waiting to sign over-30 age players until there are obvious holes to fill once training camp has begun.

 Asked about the tailback spot last week at the NFL Combine, Seattle coach Pete Carroll mentioned the injuries and that the team expects a wide-open competition between Rawls and Prosise and whoever else the team may acquire in the off-season.